benmorehouse/go-best-practice-template/README.md

-# 🚀 Golang Lambda Application Example
+# 🚀 Golang Lambda Application Template

-This is an example project showcasing the implementation of a Golang application that can be deployed as an AWS Lambda function.
+This is template project showcasing an easy-to-develop and easy-to-deploy application using Go & AWS Lambda.

 To use this example, you can directly copy and paste the code here into your own repo and deploy.